 Faculty signatures are no longer collected on the dissertation/thesis approval page.
 Faculty committee member approval of the dissertation/thesis is captured on the revised combined Final Report Form (this form is initiated and managed by the department/program graduate coordinator).
-Students should check with their department/program graduate coordinator to verify that the combined form is being used.
 The formatted page iii must still be included in the dissertation/thesis and must follow the format described above and as shown on the sample page.